 About the Climate-related Disclosures Register

-These large entities are known as climate reporting entities (CREs) in the Act and the disclosures they must make are referred to as climate statements.
-Climate statements will be lodged with the Registrar of Financial Service Providers (the Registrar) on the Climate-related Disclosures Register.
+Some large FMC reporting entities are identified as climate reporting entities (CREs) and must lodge climate statements or notices of exemption with the Registrar of Financial Service Providers (the Registrar).
+The information lodged is publicly available on the Climate-related Disclosures (CRD) Register.

 Which entities are climate reporting entities (CREs)

-Around 200 entities in New Zealand will be required to prepare and lodge climate statements.
+Some overseas and New Zealand entities are identified as climate reporting entities or CREs and must prepare and lodge climate statements.
 CREs are a subset of FMC reporting entities, and include:

 An equity issuer is large if the market price or fair value of all of its equity securities exceeds $60 million and a debt issuer is large if the face value of its quoted debt exceeds $60 million.
 Issuers listed on growth markets are excluded from the climate reporting entity definition.